IAmTrial/SlashWork/d2widescreenhack.md

 C7 00 80020000          mov [eax], 00000280         ; move the value 640 into the value storing the screen width
 C7 01 E0010000          mov [eax], 000001E0         ; move the value 480 into the value storing the screen height
 ```
-This instruction resizes the Diablo II game window when it detects a resolution change.
+These instructions resize the Diablo II game window when it detects a resolution change.
 Leaving these instrcutions unaltered will not crash the game, but it causes the game to crunch the elements together into a resolution that it cannot fit.
 This affects the way the game perceives the mouse position and UI elements.
 The mouse cannot move past the 640th x-position and the 480th y-position of the game window.
 It also creates terrible looking black lines.

-Solution:
+#### Solution:
 ```markup
 C7 00 2A040000          mov [eax], 0000042A         ; move the value 1066 into the value storing the screen width
 C7 01 58020000          mov [eax], 00000258         ; move the value 600 into the value storing the screen height
 ```
-### Modifying D2gdi.dll
+### Modifying D2gdi.dll, Part 1
 There are two modifications that need to be made for this file.
 The first modification goes to the instructions from 0x6D55 to 0x6D5E of D2gdi.dll.
 ```markup
 BE 80020000         mov [eax], 00000280         ; move the value 640 into the value storing the game's width render